MISSION

 • Release records and work with labels

-• Connect with peers and professionals
+• Connect with peers in a scene

 MENTORSHIP PROCESS